 Not only is China the largest country of origin for international graduate students in the U.S., but its rate of growth is far outpacing all other countries and regions in the survey, including South Korea and India.
 Overall, international application volume rose 9% this year, according to preliminary results.

-From the Sunday New York Times, April 1, 2012,
+From the Sunday New York Times, April 1, 2012, Sunday Styles section, Page 12:

 "The term Asian, as defined by the Census Bureau, encompasses a broad group of people who trace their origins to the Far East, Southeast Asia or the Indian subcontinent, including countries like Cambodia, China, India, Japan, Korea, the Philippine Islands and Vietnam.